SOUTH WESTERN RAILWAY

 Rolling in and rolling out examination.

-There is major a oil loading side maintained by M/s HPCL.
+There is major a oil loading side maintained by M/s HPCL and at HPCL siding on an average of 60 BTPN rakes/month are offered for loading.

 Electronic-in-Motion Weighing Bridge is also located here.
 The Electronic in Motion Weighbridge works as a Secondary Weighbridge to PNMB weighbridge located in Southern Railway.